Good post with interesting observations that need to be remembered.

 My take: I can understand these families being unwilling to share the little they had, particularly in light of not knowing when supplies would once again be available.
 However, this reinforces the point I made in my "lessons learned" post last week: plan on needing much more in the way of supplies than you initially thought!
 If these families had had some extra food and water in stock, and hidden their main reserve where it would not be seen, they could have given out some help to their neighbors and preserved good relations.
 Also, a generator, under such circumstances, is a noisy (and bright, if powering your interior lights) invitation saying "This house has supplies - come and get them".
 I suspect that kerosene lanterns, candles and flashlights might be a more "community-safe" option if one is surrounded by survivors.

+2. When help gets there, you may get it whether you like it or not.
 There are numerous reports of aggressive, overbearing behavior by those rescuers who first arrived at disaster scenes.
 It's perhaps best described as "I'm here to rescue you - I'm in charge - do as I say - if you don't I'll shoot you".
 It appears that mid-level State functionaries and Red Cross personnel (the latter without the "shoot you" aspect, of course) were complained about most often.
 In one incident, a family who had prepared and survived quite well were ordered, not invited, to get onto a truck, with only the clothes on their backs.
 When they objected, they were threatened.
 They had pets, and wanted to know what would happen to them: and they report that a uniformed man (agency unknown) began pointing his rifle at the pets with the words "I'll fix that".
 The husband then trained his own shotgun on the man and explained to him, in words of approximately one syllable, what was going to happen to him if he fired a shot.
 The whole "rescuer" group then left, threatening dire consequences for the family (including threats to come back once they'd evacuated and torch their home).
 The family were able to make contact with a State Police patrol and report the incident, and are now determined that no matter how much pressure is applied, they will not evacuate.
 They've set up a "shuttle run" so that every few days, two of them go upstate to collect supplies for the rest of the family, who defend the homestead in the meantime.

 Another aspect of this is that self-sufficient, responsible families were often regarded almost with suspicion by rescuers.
 The latter seemed to believe that if you'd come through the disaster better than your neighbors, it could only have been because you stole what you needed, or somehow gained some sort of unfair advantage over the "average victims" in your area.
 I'm at a loss to explain this, but it's probably worth keeping in mind.

+3. There seems to be a cumulative psychological effect upon survivors.
 This is clear even - or perhaps particularly - in those who were prepared for a disaster.
 During and immediately after the disaster, these folks were at their best, dealing with damage, setting up alternative accommodation, light, food sources, etc. However, after a few days in the heat and debris (perhaps worst of all being the smell of dead bodies nearby), many found their ability to remain positive and "upbeat" being strained to the limit.
 There are numerous reports of individuals becoming depressed, morose and withdrawn.
 This seemed to happen to even the strongest personalities.
 The arrival of rescuers provided a temporary boost, but once evacuated, a sort of "after-action shell-shock" seems to be commonly experienced.
 I don't know enough about this to comment further, but I suspect that staying in place has a lot to do with it - there is no challenge to keep moving, find one's survival needs, and care for the group, and one is surrounded by vivid reminders of the devastation.
 By staying among the ruins of one's former life, one may be exposing oneself to a greater risk of psychological deterioration.
 Do other members have any experience of, or theories about, this problem?

+4. There is widespread frustration over the lack of communication and empathy by rescuers and local/State government.
 This is partly due to the absence of electricity, so that TV's were not available to follow events as they unfolded: but it's also due to an almost deliberate policy of non-communication by rescuers.
 There are many accounts of evacuees wanting to know where the bus or plane was going that they were about to board, only to be told "We don't know", or "To a better place than this".
 Some have found themselves many States away from their homes.
 Other families were arbitrarily separated upon rescue and/or evacuation, and are still scattered across two or three States.
 Their efforts to locate each other are very difficult, and when they request to be reunited at a common location, all of those with whom I have contact report a blanket refusal by the Red Cross and State officials to even consider the matter at this time.
 They're being informed that it will be "looked into" at some future date, and that they may have to pay the costs involved if they want to join up again.
 This, to families who are now destitute!
 I'm very angry about this, but it's so widespread a problem that I don't know what can be done about it.
 I hope that in future, some means will be implemented to prevent it happening again.
 Lesson learned: never, EVER allow yourselves to be separated as a family, even if it means waiting for later rescue and/or evacuation.
 Insist on this at all costs!

+5. Expect rescuers (including law enforcement) to enforce a distinctly un-Constitutional authority in a disaster situation.
 This is very widely reported, and is very troubling.
 I hear repeated reports from numerous States that as evacuees arrive at refugee centers, they and their belongings are searched without Constitutional authority (i.e. martial law has not been declared, and there is no warrant), and any personal belongings seen as potentially suspicious (including firearms, prescription medication, etc.) are confiscated without recourse to the owner.
 I can understand the point of view of the receiving authorities, but they are acting illegally, and I suspect there will be lawsuits coming from this practice.
 Another common practice reported on the ground in the disaster areas is for people to be ordered to evacuate, irrespective of their needs and wishes - even those folks who were well-prepared and have survived in good shape.
 If they demur, they are often threatened and bullied in an attempt to make them abandon their homes, pets, etc. Lesson learned: in a disaster, don't expect legal and Constitutional norms to be followed.
 If you can make it on your own, do so, without relying on an unsympathetic and occasionally overbearing rescue system to control you and your destiny.

+6. Don't believe that rescuers are all knights in shining armor who will respect your property.
 There have been numerous reports of rescuers casually appropriating small items that took their fancy in houses they were searching.
 Sometimes this was blatant, right in front of onlookers, and when protests were made, the response was either threatening, or a casual "Who's going to miss it now?".
 Some of our field agents report that this happened right in front of their eyes.
 Another aspect of this is damage caused to buildings by rescuers.
 I've had reports of them kicking in the front door to a house, or a window, instead of trying to obtain access with as little damage as possible; climbing on clean, highly-polished tables with hobnailed boots in order to get at an attic hatch to check for survivors; etc. When they left the house, often the door or window was left open, almost a standing invitation to looters, instead of being closed and/or secured.
 When the families concerned get home, they won't know who caused this damage, but they will certainly be angered by it.
 I think that if one evacuates one's home, it might be a good idea to leave a clearly-visible notice that all residents have evacuated, so as to let would-be rescuers know that this house is empty.
 On the other hand, this might make it easier for looters, so what you gain on the swings, you lose on the round-abouts...